isrand/hetsdk/README.md

 **Parameters**

 - `topicId (string)`: Id of the encrypted topic where the new participant will be added.
-- `participant (string)`: New participant to add to the topic: their base64-encoded public key used for encryption.
+- `publicKey (string)`: Base64-encoded public key of the new participant used for encryption.
 The key's algorithm must match the chosen topic encryption algorithm.
 - `privateKey (string)`: String containing the participant's private key.
 It must be base64-encoded.

 **Usage**